Prof. Adrian Favell

 - Position: Chair in Sociology and Social Theory

-- Areas of expertise: Migration; European Union; Japanese contemporary culture; cities; contemporary art and architecture; social and political theory; philosophy of social science
+- Areas of expertise: International migration and mobilities; European Union; Japanese contemporary culture; cities; contemporary art and architecture; social and political theory; philosophy of social science

 - Email: A.Favell@leeds.ac.uk

 - Phone: +44(0)113 343 8489

 - Location: 12.14 Social Sciences Building

 - Website: Adrian Favell (personal website) | Twitter | Googlescholar | ORCID

 I joined the School in August 2015, from Sciences Po, Paris, where I was a Professor of Sociology.
 I was previously Professor of European and International Studies at Aarhus University, Denmark, and Professor of Sociology at UCLA.

 I am an interdisciplinary sociologist with a background in human geography, political science, political philosophy and comparative literature, and have a strong interest in mixed methods (qualitative/quantitative), research design, and the philosophical foundations of social research.